Boon Lay Single Member Constituency

 Boon Lay Single Member Constituency (Traditional Chinese: 文禮單選區; Simplified Chinese: 文礼单选区) was a single member constituency in Boon Lay, Singapore that existed from 1976 to 2001.

+History

 The constituency was formed in 1976 by carving out part of Jurong Constituency.

+In 1988, following the establishment of Group representation constituency (GRC) and SMC, it was known as Boon Lay SMC.

-In 2001, it was abolished and absorbed into the West Coast Group Representation Constituency.
+In 2001, it was abolished and absorbed into the West Coast GRC.